septimium/DMD-Project/README.md

 ### 4. **Room Database**
    - **ReminderDatabase**: A Room database that stores reminders persistently.
 It includes methods to fetch active and completed reminders, as well as delete reminders.
-   - **ReminderDao**: A Data Access Object (DAO) that provides methods for interacting with the database, including adding, updating, and deleting reminders.
+   - **ReminderDao**: A Data Access Object (DAO) that provides methods for interacting with the database, including adding and deleting reminders.

 ### 5. **Notification Manager**
    - **NotificationCompat**: Used to create and display notifications for due and daily reminders.
 The app sends high-priority notifications to the user based on the reminder’s due date.